crmckenzie/career/presentations/agile/Software Craftsmanship in an Agile Environment.md

 ## Mind Map

+What is quality?
+Knight Capital: Consequences of failed quality
 Quality engineering techniques have to be learned Product vs Project teams
 The role of automated testing / deployment